-The consolidated statements of operations for periods through the completion of the Spin-off included certain general and administrative expenses associated with administrative support to Fiesta for executive management, information systems and certain accounting, legal and other administrative functions, which had previously been allocated to Fiesta.
+The unaudited consolidated statements of operations and comprehensive loss for the three months ended April 1, 2012, included certain general and administrative expenses associated with administrative support to Fiesta for executive management, information systems and certain accounting, legal and other administrative functions, which had previously been allocated to Fiesta.
 The allocation of certain of these expenses do not qualify for classification within discontinued operations, and therefore are included as general and administrative expenses within continuing operations.
 In addition, certain expenses directly related to the Spin-off which had previously been allocated to both the Company and Fiesta have been included in discontinued operations in their entirety.

-The following table details Fiesta's revenues and income (loss) from operations and expenses associated with the Spin-off which have been reported in discontinued operations:
+The following table details Fiesta's revenues and loss from operations and expenses associated with the Spin-off which have been reported in discontinued operations: